-- (A) Minimum qualifications.
-Qualification as a provider of to provide psychological services requires current, non-restrictive licensure as a psychologist by the Oklahoma State Board of Examiners of Psychologists, or by the licensing board in the state in which where the service is provided.
-Psychological technicians who have completed all board certification and training requirements may provide services under a licensed psychologist's supervision. - (B) Description of services.
-Service description.
+(A) Minimum qualifications.
+Qualification to provide psychological services requires current, non-restrictive licensure as a psychologist by the Oklahoma State Board of Examiners of Psychologists, or by the licensing board in the state where the service is provided.
+Psychological technicians who have completed all board certification and training requirements may provide services under a licensed psychologist's supervision.

+(B) Service description.
 Psychological services include evaluation, psychotherapy, consultation, and behavioral treatment.
 Service is provided in any community setting as specified in the member's IP.
-The provider must develop, implement, evaluate and revised evelops, implements, evaluates, and revises a the Protective Intervention Protocol (PIP) corresponding to the relevant outcomes identified in the member's IP. - (i) Services are: - (I) Intended to maximize a member's psychological and behavioral well-being; and - (II) Provided in individual and group formats, with a six-person maximum. - (ii) Approval of services Service approval is based uponon assessed needs per OAC 340:100-5-51.
+The provider develops, implements, evaluates, and revises the Protective Intervention Protocol (PIP) corresponding to the relevant outcomes identified in the member's IP.

+(i) Services are:

+(I) Intended to maximize a member's psychological and behavioral well-being; and

+(II) Provided in individual and group formats, with a six-person maximum.

+(ii) Service approval is based on assessed needs per OAC 340:100-5-51.